Marie Laveau: Personal life

-Following the reported death of her husband Jacques Paris, she entered a domestic partnership with Christophe Dominick Duminy de Glapion, a nobleman of French descent, with whom she lived until his death in 1855.
-They were reported to have had 15 children (it is unclear if that includes children and grandchildren).
-They had seven children according to birth and baptismal records: François-Auguste Glapion, Marie-Louise "Caroline" Glapion, Marie-Angelie Paris, Celestin Albert Glapion, Arcange Glapion, Felicite Paris, Marie-Philomene Glapion, and Marie-Heloise Eucharist Glapion.
-The only two children to survive into adulthood were daughters: the elder named Marie Eucharist Eloise Laveau (1827–1862) and the younger named Marie Philomene Glapion (1836–1897).
+Following the reported death of her husband, Jacques Paris, she entered a domestic partnership with Christophe Dominick Duminy de Glapion, a nobleman of French descent, with whom she lived until his death in 1855.
+They were reported to have had 15 children (whether that includes children and grandchildren is unclear).
+They had seven children according to birth and baptismal records: François-Auguste Glapion, Marie-Louise "Caroline" Glapion, Marie-Angélie Paris, Célestin Albert Glapion, Arcange Glapion, Félicité Paris, Marie-Philomène Glapion, and Marie-Héloïse Eucharist Glapion.
+Only Marie-Héloïse and Marie-Philomène survived into adulthood.

 Marie Laveau is confirmed to have owned at least seven slaves during her lifetime.

-During her life Marie Laveau was known to have attended to prisoners who were sentenced to death.
+During her life, Marie Laveau was known to have attended to prisoners who were sentenced to death.
 Rumors circulated that some prisoners would receive poisons or other substances before going to the gallows, but this was never proven.
 A reporter from the New Orleans Republican detailed one such visit in an article published on May 14, 1871, in which he describes Marie Laveau as a “devout and acceptable member of the Catholic communion."
 Following her death, her daughter Philomène confirmed during an interview with a reporter from the Picayune that only Catholic traditions would take place during these visits, and that her mother would also prepare the men's last meal and pray with them.
-Marie Laveau also sought pardons or commutations of sentences for those she favored and was often successful in her efforts.
+Marie Laveau also sought pardons or commutations of sentences for those she favored, and was often successful in her efforts.

 She was known to care for the sick in her community during the yellow fever epidemic of 1878 by providing herbal remedies and prayers for the afflicted.
 Her other community activities included visiting prisoners, providing lessons to the women of the community, and doing rituals for those in need without charge.